|

 Although diet may be an important predictor of vascular disease, little is known about the possible association between dietary habits and WMHs.
 The Mediterranean-style diet (MeDi), representing the typical dietary habits of the populations bordering the Mediterranean Sea, includes a relatively high intake of fruits, vegetables, monounsaturated fat, fish, whole grains, legumes, and nuts; moderate alcohol consumption; and a low intake of red meat, saturated fat, and refined grains.

+Studies have suggested that consumption of a MeDi is associated with a reduced risk of the metabolic syndrome,5 coronary heart disease,6 stroke,6 and cognitive disorders,7-9 but no studies to date, to our knowledge, have examined the association between a MeDi and WMH volume (WMHV).
 A greater understanding of modifiable risk factors for small vessel damage may facilitate the prevention of both stroke and cognitive decline.
 The previously observed associations between the MeDi and vascular risk factors and vascular outcomes-in addition to studies showing that 2 components of a MeDi, moderate alcohol use and fish consumption, are inversely associated with white matter abnormalities10-12 -suggest the importance of examining the potential association between a MeDi and WMHV.
 Therefore, the goals of the current study are to examine the association between consumption of a MeDi and brain WMHV in a large, multiethnic, population-based cohort and to examine the potential moderating effects of known vascular risk factors, including age, blood pressure, diabetes, and lipid profiles.

 COMMENT

 The results of this study suggest a lower burden of WMHV among those with greater consumption of a MeDi.
 The association between a MeDi and WMHV was independent of sociodemographic and vascular risk factors, including physical activity, smoking, blood lipid levels, hypertension, diabetes, history of cardiac disease, and BMI.
 In particular, the data suggest that the most important component of the MeDi in predicting WMHV may be the ratio of monounsaturated to saturated fat.
-These findings indicate a potential role of dietary factors in small vessel disease
+These findings indicate a potential role of dietary factors in small vessel disease.

 To our knowledge, this is the first study to examine the association between the MeDi and brain WMHV.
 In fact, we found no previous studies examining the potential association between overall dietary patterns and WMHV.
 Previous studies10-12 have shown a protective effect of moderate fish intake and moderate alcohol consumption on MRI white matter abnormalities.
 However, these components of the MeDi score were not significant independent predictors of WMHV in the current study.
 Vitamin D deficiency and low serum folate levels have also been associated with increased WMHV in previous studies.21-22